-Written by attorney Eric Dirga, almost 5 years ago.
+Written by attorney Eric Dirga, about 5 years ago.

 Do not get a ticket.
 Yes, this sounds silly but if you avoid a ticket in the first place the rest of the steps are unnecessary.
 Do not just pay the ticket.
 By just paying the ticket you... more

-Written by attorney William C. Head, over 5 years ago.
+Written by attorney William C. Head, almost 6 years ago.

 89 Consequences of a DUI Conviction - Part 1 [Court-related Consquences] Copyright 2009 William C. Head Court-related Consequences